-University of Alberta International works in collaboration with faculties to create partnerships in training and education that share UAlberta’s expertise with partners abroad through the International Capacity Development Programs and Projects unit (ICDPP).
+University of Alberta International works in collaboration with faculties to create partnerships in training and education that share UAlberta’s expertise with partners abroad through the International Projects unit.

 UAlberta has extensive national and international networks of relationships at government, private sector, and civil society levels.
-ICDPP works within these networks to identify opportunities to support, enrich, and expand faculties’ international activities and enhance UAlberta’s international reputation for excellence in teaching, research, and global engagement.
+The International Projects unit works within these networks to identify opportunities to support, enrich, and expand faculties’ international activities and enhance UAlberta’s international reputation for excellence in teaching, research, and global engagement.

 Some UAlberta capacity building and training initiatives in Asia are: